Yale-New Haven Hospital is one of four CRNA schools in Connecticut.

 - National average is 85.2% (2020)

 An average nurse anesthetist salary in Connecticut

-Connecticut CRNA salaries tend to be slightly below the national average and fluctuate around the $130k-150k range.
+Connecticut CRNA salaries tend to be slightly higher than the national average and are around $180k.

 An average annual nurse anesthetist salary in the US is $189,190 (according to the Bureau of Labor Statistics 2020 study)